trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ---------------------------------

 ToDo: Discuss design requirements.

+As stated in the TriBITS dependency rule `No circular dependencies of any kind are allowed`_, TriBITS SE package (or its tests) can declare a dependency on a `downstream`_ SE package, period!
+To some, this might seem over constraining but adding support for circular dependencies to the TriBITS system would add signficiant complexity and space/time overhead and is a bad idea from a basic software engineering persective (see (see the *ADP (Acyclic Dependencies Principle)* in `Software Engineering Packaging Principles`_).
+For a versioning, building, and and change-prorogation perspective, any packages involved in a circular dependency would need to be treated as a single software engineering package anyway so TriBITS forces development teams to glob all of this stuff together into a single `TriBITS SE Package`_ when cycles in software exists.
+There are numerous wonderful ways to break circular dependencies that are proven and well established in the SE community (for example, see [`Agile Software Engineering`_]).

 ToDo: Discuss why it is a good idea to explicitly list packages instead of just searching for them.
 Hint: Think performance and circular dependencies!